gvelez17/election2020/README.md

 There is no single nationwide source for precinct level data.
 It is available from some states, and for those that do not make it available at the state level, in particular FL, TX, NY, PA, UT, MI, MO, CA, OH, http://openelections.net will be working on collating and making the data available from  to download.

+https://github.com/MEDSL/election_night2020 is also working on making precinct level data downloadable.

-For 2016 data, there is full precinct level data for comparison: https://dataverse.harvard.edu/dataverse/medsl_president
+For 2016 data, there is full precinct level data for comparison: https://dataverse.harvard.edu/dataverse/medsl_president We have this loaded on the server at /edata/2016_by_precinct.tab

 https://electionlab.mit.edu/data#tools has a good list of general sources